ntnhut/LeetSolve/docs/source/String/08_STR_242_Valid_Anagram_int.md

 0
 ```

-### Code explanation

-1. The code begins by comparing the lengths of the two strings.
-If the lengths are different, it immediately returns `false` because two strings with different lengths cannot be anagrams.

-2. If the lengths are the same, the code sorts both strings in lexicographical order.
-This step is crucial for comparing anagrams because it rearranges the characters in both strings such that if they are anagrams, they will now be identical.

-3. After sorting both strings, the code compares them using the equality operator (`==`).
-If the sorted `s` and `t` are equal, it means that the original `s` and `t` are anagrams, and the function returns `true`.
-Otherwise, it returns `false`.

-In summary, this code determines if two strings are anagrams by comparing their sorted versions.
+This solution determines if two strings are anagrams by comparing their sorted versions.
 If the sorted versions are equal, the original strings are anagrams, and the function returns `true`.
 Otherwise, it returns `false`.

 ### Complexity
 * Runtime: `O(NlogN)`, where `N = s.length`.